open-sauced/maintainer-intro-course/effective-communication.md

 - **Pair programming**: Some contributors, especially beginners, might need extra guidance and hand-holding.
 Can you give them support in pair programming when necessary?
 How can they ask for one?
 - **Office hours**: Regular office hours is a great way to engage directly with your contributors.
 It allows you to listen to their ideas and challenges, what needs to be improved, communicate with them about the direction of your project, and build a better relationship with them.

 When you support your contributors, you can gain their trust and motivation and create a more collaborative and productive environment.
-By providing them with the help they need, you can establish a culture where everyone feels respected and supported, leading to even greater achievements.
+By providing them with the help they need, you can establish a culture where everyone feels respected and supported, which leads to even greater achievements.

 You can add a section in your README or Contributing Guide to inform about the support you can give and how to get one.